scikit-learn/ml-benchmarks/README.rst

 Results
 ----------

-Some result of running these benchmarks on different boxes can be found on:
+Some result of running these benchmarks on different boxes and with different software versions can be found on:

   - http://scikit-learn.sourceforge.net/ml-benchmarks/
   - http://fseoane.net/ml-benchmarks/